slava-basko/functional-php/README.md

 #### Name convention
 The `snake_case` is used to be closer to a PHP native functions.

+#### Zero dependencies
+This library has no dependencies on any external libs.

+#### PHP 5.5+
+Supporting PHP versions since 5.5.
+Why?
+Because legacy projects also deserve a bit of functional approach.

 #### "Data last" principe
 The data to be operated on is generally supplied last (last functions argument).
 Functions is more convenient for currying in this way.